clfurman/PatternMatchingSealedFinal/README.md

-If you are struggling with VS code, you can add all of your code to the Java Playground here:
+If you are struggling with VS code, you can open these files in your own IDE or add all of your code to the Java Playground here:

 <java-playground id="pg1" style="display: block;">
     <snippet>